-Cordelia Chase in Buffy the Vampire Slayer initially appeared to be The Ditz, but a throw-away gag in Season Three revealed she was actually rather bright when she aced her SATs, and a minor sub-plot later in the season further established her academic creds.
+Cordelia Chase initially appeared to be The Ditz, but a throw-away gag in Season Three revealed she was actually rather bright when she aced her SATs, and a minor sub-plot later in the season further established her academic creds.
 Her later appearances in Angel followed up on this development, showing her as far more intelligent than she had originally seemed (not that this was difficult).

 Buffy herself also personifies this trope.
 She's got the vapid California blonde act down to perfection and uses it quite frequently as part of her arsenal to get her enemies to underestimate her.
 However, as one of the longest-lived slayers in history and a combined SAT score of 1430, she's definitely more than a pretty face.

 Most everyone on Burn Notice uses this at some point; being a spy show, it is what they do.